State of Connecticut Home Follow Research on FacebookFollow CTDOL on InstagramFollow CTDOL on LinkedINFollow CTDOL on YouTube

 State of Connecticut Unemployment Rate vs. United States Unemployment Rate

-The preliminary March 2025 unemployment rate for Connecticut was estimated by the BLS Local Area Unemployment Statistics program (LAUS) to be 3.6% (seasonally adjusted).
-This is up from February 2025, when it was 3.4%.
-CT’s unemployment rate is up four-tenths of a percentage point from a year ago (3.2%).
-The U.S. unemployment rate for March 2025 was 4.2%, up one-tenth of one percent from the February 2025 rate (4.1%) and higher over the year from 3.9% in March 2024.
+The preliminary May 2025 unemployment rate for Connecticut was estimated by the BLS Local Area Unemployment Statistics program (LAUS) to be 3.8% (seasonally adjusted).
+This is up one-tenth of a percentage point from April 2025 (3.7%).
+CT's unemployment rate is up seven-tenths of a percentage point from a year ago (3.1%).
+The U.S. unemployment rate for May 2025 was 4.2%, unchanged from the April 2025 rate (4.2%) but higher over the year from 4.0% in May 2024.

 Month 2016 2017 2018 2019 2020 2021 2022 2023 2024 2025